microsoft/ai-developer/Labs/getting-started.md

 In this hands-on lab series, participants will explore the core capabilities of **Azure AI Foundry** and the **Semantic Kernel** framework to build intelligent, extensible AI applications.
 Designed for beginners in AI development, the labs guide participants through setting up AI projects in Azure AI Foundry, deploying the **GPT-4o** model, and connecting it seamlessly with Semantic Kernel to enable dynamic, prompt-based interactions.
 Participants will learn how to integrate **plugins**—such as time and weather utilities—to extend chatbot functionality, implement **Retrieval-Augmented Generation (RAG)** for more informed responses, and leverage **OpenAPI** to connect external services with minimal code.
 The labs also highlight responsible AI practices with **content filtering tools** in Foundry Studio and creative AI integration through **DALL·E** for image generation.
 Delivered in a secure, cloud-based environment, this series provides foundational, hands-on experience with Semantic Kernel and Azure AI Foundry to help participants build scalable, AI-powered applications.

 ## Objective

+**Explore how Azure AI Foundry and Semantic Kernel empower you to build intelligent, extensible, and responsible AI applications.** Gain hands-on experience deploying GPT-4o models, integrating external services and APIs, developing custom plugins, and implementing advanced AI design patterns such as Retrieval-Augmented Generation (RAG) and multi-agent collaboration.
+By the end of this lab series, you will be able to:

 - **Azure AI Foundry Fundamentals**: *Learn how to create, manage, and deploy AI projects using Azure AI Foundry and GPT-4o.*
 - **Semantic Kernel Fundamentals**: *Build an intelligent chat experience by connecting Semantic Kernel with GPT-4o through a simple starter app.*
 - **Semantic Kernel Plugins**: *Extend your chatbot’s capabilities by building and integrating custom Semantic Kernel plugins.*